SalK91/convex_optimization/docs/convex/17_kkt.md

 - how to talk about feasible sets,
 - how to describe optimality with gradients or subgradients.

 Now we turn to *constrained* optimisation.
-We first recall unconstrained optimisation and gradient descent, then develop the Karush–Kuhn–Tucker (KKT) conditions, which are the first-order optimality conditions for constrained convex optimisation (Boyd and Vandenberghe, 2004).
+We first recall unconstrained optimisation and gradient descent, then develop the Karush–Kuhn–Tucker (KKT) conditions, which are the first-order optimality conditions for constrained convex optimisation.

 ## 8.1 Unconstrained convex minimisation